 The plant’s movements don’t stop there, though.
 It’s also able to turn its gullet and mesenteries inside out.
 This means that the tentacles can retract inside the gullet, and the gullet folds transversely, discharging water through the mouth.

 The majority of sea anemones are sessile, meaning that they attach to a hard surface and stay there for many weeks or months before moving to another location.
 Others, less commonly, burrow into the soft soil of the ocean floor.
 No matter how much they move, sea anemones are capable of moving around on their bases.
 However, the motion is too slow to be observed by the human eye and has to be captured on time-lapse photography.
 It’s also possible for sea anemones to break away from whatever hard surface they’re attached to and float to a new location.

 One species of sea anemone, gonactinia prolifera, is capable of walking with a series of short steps that have been compared to the movements of a caterpillar.
-Others swim through flexing their central column or use a spherical shape to roll around in the waves.
+Others swim by flexing their central column or using a spherical shape to roll around in the waves.

 Sea Anemone Life Cycle